jemgillam/jemgillam.github.io/source/_posts/2018-01-A-Cygnet-Yarns-earwarmer.md

 Recently, I was fortunate enough to receive some brand new yarn from Cygnet Yarns.
 This is a chunky weight multicoloured yarn called Helter Skelter.
 I've looked on their site and it doesn't seem to be released yet!

 It works up really nicely, with blues and pinks twisting around each other.
-When worked up in double crochet you get lovely flecks of all the different colours.
+When worked up in treble crochet you get lovely flecks of all the different colours.

-{% asset_img helterskelteryarn.jpg Helter Skelter yarn works up beautifully in double crochet %}
+{% asset_img helterskeltertr.jpg Helter Skelter yarn works up beautifully in treble crochet %}

 With the weather changing and getting warmer I decided it was time to stop wearing my hat and hook up something a little cooler for the school run.
 I still want my ears covered in the frosty mornings, but like having my hair tied up away from my face.
 I settled on a pattern using shell stitch, which shows off the colours of the yarn rather nicely without too much fussy textured detail.

-{% asset_img earwarmer.jpg Nice warm ears %}
+{% asset_img earwarmerflat.jpg The ear warmer is made in shell stitch along the width of the piece %}

 <h3>Free Pattern: Shell stitch ear warmer</h3>